Pixel-Wise Recognition for Holistic Surgical Scene Understanding: Transformers for Actions, Phases, Steps and Instrument Segmentation

 \subsection{Region Classification Head}

 We introduce a novel \textit{region classification head} for instrument classification and atomic action detection.
-Our \textit{region classification head} builds upon the box classification head proposed in \cite{valderrama2022tapir}, which mainly combines precalculated region features from a frame-wise box proposal network with the sequence of temporal features generated by the video feature extractor.
+Our \textit{region classification head} builds upon the box classification head proposed in \cite{valderrama2022tapir}.
 In this work, we leverage transformers' cross-attention to correlate region and temporal features.
-For this purpose, we input the per-segment embeddings of the proposed regions into a cross-attention layer that performs Multi-Head Attention over the entire sequence of spatio-temporal features from the video feature extractor.
+Specifically, we use the per-segment embeddings of the proposed regions as queries in a cross-attention layer.
+This layer performs Multi-Head Attention over the entire sequence of spatio-temporal features from the video feature extractor, which serve as the keys and values.
 Consequently, this layer can fully exploit the spatio-temporal resolution to enrich the region features with relevant temporal context.
-Finally, we use a linear classification layer to project the enriched region features outputted by the cross-attention layer into either instrument or atomic action class probability distributions.
+Finally, we use a linear classification layer to project the enriched region features into either instrument or atomic action class probability distributions.

-Although the region classification head can be agnostic to the specific region proposal method, we use our instrument segmentation baseline (explained in Section~\ref{segmentation-baseline}) to obtain pixel-wise instrument instance region proposals and their per-segment embeddings.
-Hence, our region classification head cross-attends these shape-wise embeddings with the temporal cues of the video feature extractor to enhance the instrument region classification process and predict each instrument's atomic actions.
+Our region classification head can be agnostic to the specific region proposal method and thus we experimented with multiple Mask2Former-like models~(\cite{def_detr,zhang2023dino,cheng2021mask2former}).
+Nevertheless, we use our instrument segmentation baseline as the main region proposal network to obtain pixel-wise instrument instance region proposals and their per-segment embeddings.
 Figure~\ref{fig:method} shows this head in the upper-right part.